CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: CrossFormer

 \subsubsection{Long Short Distance Attention (LSDA)}

-We split the self-attention module into two parts: short-distance attention (SDA) and long-distance attention (LDA).
+We split the self-attention module into two parts: short distance attention (SDA) and long distance attention (LDA).
 For SDA, every $G \times G$ adjacent embeddings are grouped together.
-Figure~\ref{fig:LSDA}a gives an example when $G=3$.
-As for LDA with input of size $S \times S$, the embeddings are sampled with fixed interval $I$.
-For example, in Figure~\ref{fig:LSDA}b ($I=3$), all embeddings with red border belong to a group, and those with yellow border comprise another group.
-The group's height/width for LDA is computed as $G=\frac{S}{I}$, and $G=3$ in this example.
-After grouping the embeddings, both SDA and LDA employ the vanilla self-attention module within each group.
-As a result, the memory and computational cost of the self-attention module is reduced from $O(S^4)$ to $O(S^2G^2)$.
+Figure~\ref{fig:LSDA}a gives an example where $G=3$.
+For LDA with input of size $S \times S$, the embeddings are sampled with a fixed interval $I$.
+For example in Figure~\ref{fig:LSDA}b ($I=3$), all embeddings with a red border belong to a group, and those with a yellow border comprise another group.
+The group's height or width for LDA is computed as $G=S/I$ (\ie, $G=3$ in this example).
+After grouping embeddings, both SDA and LDA employ the vanilla self-attention within each group.
+As a result, the memory/computational cost of the self-attention module is reduced from $O(S^4)$ to $O(S^2G^2)$, and $G \ll S$ in most cases.

-In Figure~\ref{fig:LSDA}b, we draw the component patches of two embeddings.
-As we can see, the small-scale patches of two embeddings are nonadjacent, and it is difficult to judge their relationship without the help of large-scale patches.
-Thus, it will be hard to build the dependency between these two embeddings if they are only constructed by small-scale patches.
-On the contrary, adjacent large-scale patches provide sufficient context to link these two embeddings.
-As a result, long-distance cross-scale attention becomes easier and more meaningful under the guide of large-scale patches.
+It is worth noting that the effectiveness of LDA also benefits from cross-scale embeddings.
+Specifically, we draw all the patches comprising two embeddings in Figure~\ref{fig:LSDA}b.
+As we can see, the small-scale patches of two embeddings are non-adjacent, so it is difficult to judge their relationship without the help of the context.
+In other words, it will be hard to build the dependency between these two embeddings if they are only constructed by small-scale patches (\ie, single-scale feature).
+On the contrary, adjacent large-scale patches provide sufficient context to link these two embeddings, which makes long-distance cross-scale attention easier and more meaningful.

 We provide the pseudo-code of LSDA in the appendix (\ref{apd:pesudo}).
 Based on the vanilla multi-head self-attention, LSDA can be implemented with only ten lines of code.
-Further, only \textit{reshape} and \textit{permute} operations are used, inducing no extra computational cost.
+Further, only \textit{reshape} and \textit{permute} operations are used, so no extra computational cost is introduced.